Skip to Content

 1. Get in Line for Dinner Before 6 pm

-Since there are 7 restaurants for tons and tons of people, they fill up quickly.
+Since there are seven restaurants for a lot of people, they fill up quickly.
 If you don’t get in the first seating, you’ll have to wait at least an hour for a table to open up.
-This is super important if you have a group larger than 4.
+This is super important if you have a group larger than four.

 2. You Can Make Teppanyaki Reservations When You Arrive at the Resort